 What is process intelligence?

-Process intelligence is the use of business intelligence strategies and technologies in business process management.
-Process intelligence can be used to remove bottlenecks or improve operational efficiency, and it can be used as a catalyst for business process re-design.
+Process intelligence is the use of business intelligence methods and tools in business process management.
+Process intelligence can remove bottlenecks, improve operational efficiency, and guide business process re-design.

 For a process analyst, business process intelligence is the practice of collecting and analyzing business process data to identify bottlenecks and improvement opportunities.
 The goal of process intelligence is to improve operational excellence, streamline workflows or increase the pace of digitalization.